erhsparks/app_academy_prepwork/w3/w3d3/exercises/battleship.md

     remaining.

 **Note**: You probably won't need a Ship class (at least, not at first).
-For the basic implementation, a simple String or Symbol is probably fine.
-You'll likely want a Ship class for the bonus phase, however.
+As noted above, a simple Symbol is sufficient for the basic implementation.
+For the bonus phase, however, you probably will want to write this class.

 ## Bonus